jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/KeenAmpleHusky' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/keenamplehusky"></a></p>

+<a href="https://gfycat.com/ifr/KeenAmpleHusky" target="_blank" class="button small">Reader</a>

-_Like magic, or even the Force, this machine can make hammers, wrenches, replacement parts, and almost anything else.
+_Like magic, or even the Force, this machine can make face-masks, wrenches, replacement parts, and almost anything else.
 Using new technology is real politics.
 Because it promotes evolution.
 Marching against climate change, or watching infotainment television is merely being an extra.
 Main Street has forgotten what it's like being a protagonist or player god.
 And even worse, it's often against the rules to because Industrial Age companies want us to keep using their obsolete stuff.
 We'll overcome this antagonism below._

 ---